-Accelerated flight training Private Pilot Program - how to prepare
+Accelerated flight training Private Pilot Program - how to be as ready as possible

 An accelerated flight training private pilot program is a good choice if you want to become a pilot as soon as possible.